bigmlcom/bigml-node/docs/index.md

 information to create an external connector are parameters like the type of database manager, the host, user, password and table that we need to access.
-This must be provided as first argument to the `bigml.ExternalConnector` create method or can be set in environment variables:
+This must be provided as first argument to the `bigml.ExternalConnector` create method or can be set in environment variables (leaving the first argument undefined):

 ```batch
 export BIGML_EXTERNAL_CONN_HOST=db.host.com